 Qualifications

-Relevant degree areas include earth sciences, geosciences, physical, mathematical and applied sciences, and engineering.
+Relevant degrees include earth sciences, geosciences, physical, mathematical and applied sciences, and engineering.
 Typical subjects include:

-It's possible to work in research and at academic institutions as a laboratory-based technician with an HND in a science and engineering subject, together with relevant work experience.
-However, you'll need to take further qualifications to progress your career.
+It's possible to work in research or at academic institutions as a laboratory-based technician with an HND or foundation degree in a science or engineering subject, combined with relevant work experience.
+However, to progress into professional geochemist roles you'll usually need to complete an undergraduate degree and, in many cases, further postgraduate study.

-Experience in areas such as toxicology, hydrology, hydrogeology and sedimentology can be useful for jobs in environmental geochemistry.
+Experience in areas such as toxicology, hydrology, hydrogeology and sedimentology is useful for environmental geochemistry, while skills in data analysis, GIS and environmental monitoring are increasingly valued.

-A relevant postgraduate qualification is preferred, and sometimes required, by some employers, particularly major employers recruiting internationally.
-If you're thinking of taking a postgraduate course, consider its relevance to the specialist area you're interested in.
-To work for a public research body or university, you'll usually need a relevant PhD.
+A relevant postgraduate qualification, such as an MSc, is preferred, and sometimes stated as a requirement by employers, particularly major companies recruiting internationally.
+If you're considering a postgraduate course, think about its relevance to your chosen specialist area.
+To work in a public research body or university, you'll usually need a PhD in geochemistry or a closely related discipline.

 Search postgraduate courses in geochemistry.